mrich316/Open311.GeoReportApi/README.md

 | `GET Service Request`    | implemented           | xml/json   |

 Since the storage of service requests is highly implementation specific, only interfaces are provided.
-The implementation is *YOUR* responsability.
+The implementation is *YOUR* responsibility.
 It can really be any sources: web services, elastic storage, databases, erp, etc.  To evaluate the framework, in-memory stores are provided, so you can test the solution without any development efforts.